secureinfo42/scripts/README.md

-ip-info         | gather informations about URL/IP/Host. warning: for shodan, you will need a API key csv2mongo       | Convert CSV to MongoDB find_pattern    | Find repeated pattern in string or file (azeazeazeazeqsdqsd -> aze : 4, qsd : 2)
+ip-info         | gather informations about URL/IP/Host. warning: for shodan, you will need a API key csv2mongo       | Convert CSV to MongoDB find_pattern    | Find repeated pattern in string or file (azeazeazeazeqsdqsd -> aze : 4, qsd : 2) chr             | chr for your shell, convert number to char in differents bases ord             | ord for your shell, convert chars to number in differents bases, use python3.8 module baseconvert

 ## Confz